Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 With that, the prosecution rested its case.

-Defence calls its first witnesses, including a feisty Costello
+Defence calls its first witnesses, including feisty Costello

 With the prosecution’s case at an end, it was time for the defence to take its turn to call witnesses.